Testing and verifying ASCET models with TPT

 Using TPT assesslets, the results of the test run can be evaluated.

-Functions and advantages of testing ASCET models with TPT
+Advantages of testing ASCET models with TPT

-- Compatible with all ASCET versions since 6.x
+- Compatible with all 6.x-ASCET versions

 - Development-related testing during the modeling with ASCET